Enemy complex

 An enemy complex is in modern psychology a mental disorder in which a person falsely believes he or she is surrounded by enemies.
 Additional disorders of the mind generally accompanied with an enemy complex include paranoia and low-self esteem.

+Joseph Stalin

 American historian Robert C. Tucker used the phrase in his 1988 book Stalin as Revolutionary to describe the mental state of Soviet dictator Joseph Stalin.

+Mike Tyson

 Mike Tyson described himself having an enemy complex.
 Thinking that his opponents and their coaches and trainers were his enemies.